 Fish Benefits in Reducing the Risk of Heart Problems

-Omega fats associate with a decreased risk of cardiovascular problems.
-Omega fats seem to associate with the reduction and prevention of coronary heart disease when eaten frequently.
+Omega fats are associated with a decreased risk of cardiovascular problems.
+Omega fats seem to be associated with the reduction and prevention of coronary heart disease when eaten frequently.
 These fats:

 - Reduce the levels of triglycerides

 - Reduce coronary plaque

 Consumption of a minimum of one serving of fish diet each week is associated with a lower risk of heart attacks and strokes.